Class of 2019

 Phone: (559) 305-7100 Ext.
 2232

-Fresno Area College Night 2016 will be on Sept.
-14, Wednesday at the Fresno Convention Center Exhibit Hall.
-It will begin at 6:00-8:30pm.
-(See Flyer) Representatives from UC, CSU, Private, Community, and Vocational campuses will be present.
+- Fresno Area College Night 2017 will be on Sept.
+13, Wednesday at the Fresno Convention Center Exhibit Hall, from 6:00-8:30pm.
+Representatives from UC, CSU, Private, Community, and Vocational campuses will be present.
 It's a free event!!!
+RHS will be taking two buses, sign-up in the counseling office if interested.
+Parents can also attend this event with their students.

-On September 22, 2016 we had our first Sophomore Class meeting in the PAT.
-You can review our Sophomore Power Point with your son/daughter.
+On August 22, 2017 we had our first Junior Class meeting in the PAT.
+You can review our Junior Power Point with your son/daughter.
 Please click below.

 What is cumulative GPA?